enterprise-systems-dev/alpha-cab/README.md

 I am going to get admin to pass demands to drivers and drivers to complete them and turn them into journeys.
 List journeys might not work because there are no journeys today.

+Before letting the admin assign jobs to drivers we need to know how will the driver know what jobs to do.
+Will it be through objects or though the database?

 Marcus